TRI-DEP: A Trimodal Comparative Study for Depression Detection Using Speech, Text, and EEG: Methodology

 \emph{Pre-trained models.} We further extract embeddings from LaBraM and CBraMod.
 LaBraM operates on $\mathbf{X}_{\text{EEG}}^{(1)}$ and maps each segment to a $D=200$-dimensional embedding, producing $\mathbf{X}_{\text{LaBraM}} \in \mathbb{R}^{S \times D}$.
 CBraMod operates on $\mathbf{X}_{\text{EEG}}^{(2)}$, where each 5\,s segment is patch-encoded and then averaged across channels and patches to form $D=200$-dimensional embeddings, resulting in $\mathbf{X}_{\text{CBraMod}} \in \mathbb{R}^{S \times D}$.

 \emph{Remark.} After feature extraction, the raw temporal dimension ($T$ or $T_{\text{patch}}$) is no longer present, as each segment is reduced to a fixed-size representation of dimension $F$ (handcrafted) or $D$ (embeddings).
-For subject-level modeling, features from all recordings of the same subject are stacked to form the final subject representation.

-{\textbf{Speech ---}} From each waveform segment, we compute two handcrafted variant, namely MFCCs (40 coefficients) and Prosody $+$ MFCCs (46 features: 40 MFCCs plus energy, $F_0$, RMS energy, pause rate, phonation time, speech rate).
+For subject-level modelling, features from all recordings of the same subject are stacked to form the final subject representation. {\textbf{Speech ---}} From each waveform segment, we compute two handcrafted variants, namely MFCCs (40 coefficients) and Prosody $+$ MFCCs (46 features: 40 MFCCs plus energy, $F_0$, RMS energy, pause rate, phonation time, speech rate).
 We also extract segment embeddings with XLSR-53 and Chinese HuBERT Large.
 Segment-level features are stacked per recording and then concatenated across the 29 recordings of each subject to form the subject-level representation.
-The exact tensor shapes (per recording and subject-level) are summarized in Table~\ref{tab:speech_feature_shapes}.
+The exact tensor shapes (per recording and subject-level) are summarised in Table~\ref{tab:speech_feature_shapes}.
 After feature extraction, the raw sample length is no longer present; each segment is represented by a fixed-size vector (40/46/768/1024 dimensions).

 {\textbf{Text ---}} Each recording has a single transcript, which we encode with a pretrained language model (BERT, MacBERT, XLNet, or MPNet) to obtain one \(D=768\)-dimensional embedding per recording; for a subject with \(R=29\) recordings, stacking these yields \(\mathbf{X}_{\text{BERT}}, \mathbf{X}_{\text{MacBERT}}, \mathbf{X}_{\text{XLNet}}, \mathbf{X}_{\text{MPNet}} \in \mathbb{R}^{R \times D}\) (with \(R=29\), \(D=768\)).